0abst/Rust-Substrate/README.md

     * As shown in the tutorial, to add the Nicks pallet, the files Cargo.toml and src/lib.rs of the Runtime folder shall be modified.
 These can be found in the repository

   * Develop smart contracts

+      * Several smart contracts have been compiled and then deployed.
+Interactions wiht the Gui also took place.
+The contracts are:

+      	* Flipper (my_contract)

+      	* Increment

+      	* ERC20

+Several .contract files can be found in the repository as well as a screenshot of the interaction with the UI can be found in the folder.
+The .contract file combines the Wasm and metadata into one file and can be used for instantiation.
+In order to build contracts, the use of the Docker image provided by Parity was needed (https://github.com/paritytech/cargo-contract)

   * Tests: